tdwg/process/review_manager.md

 - A recommendation to the Author that further work on the standard is required.

 A number of iterations may be required before a recommendation to accept the proposal is made to the Executive Committee.

+It is reasonable for the review manager to expect a response from the Executive Committee within 30 days.

 # 4 Appendices